greenmail-mail-test/greenmail/README.md

 Try to keep your changes focused.
 Please avoid (major) refactorings and avoid re-formatting existing code.
 A good check is looking at the diff of the your pull requrest.
+Also, please refer to the open issue you're fixing by including a reference in your commit message.

 ### Code formatter ###
 Please set your code formatter to use 4 spaces for indentation of Java files (not tabs) and